libktx/ktx/ashley/README.md

 ### Why?

-Since [Ashley](https://github.com/libgdx/ashley) contains many generic methods consuming `Class` instances, Kotlin can provide a pleasant DSL via inlined methods reified generic types.
+Since [Ashley](https://github.com/libgdx/ashley) contains many generic methods consuming `Class` instances, Kotlin can provide a pleasant DSL via inlined methods with reified generic types.
 Additionally, creating `Entities` and their respective `Components` can result in a lot of declarative-style code which is greatly improved by an easily readable type-safe builder DSL.